AutomationPanda/tau-intro-selenium-py/README.md

 ## Project Setup

 1. Clone this repository.
-2. Run `cd djangocon-2019-web-ui-testing` to enter the project.
+2. Run `cd tau-intro-selenium-py` to enter the project.
 3. Run `pipenv install` to install the dependencies.
 4. Run `pipenv run python -m pytest` to verify that the framework can run tests.
 5. Create a branch for your code changes.
 (See *Repository Branching* below.)

 ## Repository Branching

-The `master` branch contains the code for the tutorial's starting point.
+The `master` branch contains the code for the course's starting point.
 The project is basically empty in the `master` branch.

-If you want to code along with the tutorial, then create a branch for your work off the `master` branch.
+If you want to code along with the course, then create a branch for your work off the `master` branch.
-To create your own branch named `tutorial/develop`, run:
+To create your own branch named `course/develop`, run:

     > git checkout master
-    > git branch tutorial/develop
+    > git branch course/develop
-    > git checkout tutorial/develop
+    > git checkout course/develop

-The `example/*` branches contain the completed code for tutorial parts.
+The `example/*` branches contain the completed code for course parts.
 If you get stuck, you can always check the example code.

 * `example/1-first-test`